-Going digital will make getting all the documentation out of the waye easy and manageable.
+Going digital will make getting all the documentation out of the way easy and manageable.

-You can E-sign docs using programmes like Adobe PDF Reader.
+You can E-sign docs using programs like Adobe PDF Reader.
 But there are a number of solutions out there which makes e-signing quite easy and doable.

-Using property management software means all you documents will be backed up online and accessible to you wherever you are.
+Using property management software means all your documents will be backed up online and accessible to you wherever you are.

-It’s worth keeping all your document templates backed up online though - personally keep everything in a Google Drive which gives you easy access from anywhere and helps keep them organised.
+It’s worth keeping all your document templates backed up online though - personally keep everything in a Google Drive which gives you easy access from anywhere and helps keep them organized.